|

 around and thought it wasn't the worst prison cell she could imagine.

-It looked more like a comfortable lounge with soft furniture and pictures
+It looked more like a comfortable lounge with soft furniture, pictures

-on the walls and some sort of drink that was a lot like cappuchino coffee
+on the walls, some sort of drink that was a lot like cappuccino coffee

 in a pot on the table as well as a basket of exotic looking fruits.
 Wyn

-picked up something that looked like an orange if it wasn't purple with
+picked up something that looked like an orange except purple with white

-he poured two cups of Gallifreyan coffee.
-"You'll like it.
-And eat
+as he poured two cups of Gallifreyan coffee.
+“You’ll like

-some of the cúl nuts.
-They're a good source of protein."
-He
+it.
+And eat some of the cúl nuts.
+They’re a good source of

 "They treat prisoners well here," she said.

-the door is locked and there is a guard outside, we're not prisoners…
+though the door is locked and there is a guard outside, we’re not

-not in that sense.
+prisoners… not in that sense.
 I asked for sanctuary.
-They are duty bound to offer
+They are duty

 "They treat asylum seekers well here," Wyn said.
 "Compared